 d.
 Ultra-Low Carbon Phosphorus-Containing Steels

-Isotropic steels are low-carbon microalloyed steel, mainly used for automobile outer panels, and has been commercialized in Europe.
-The product categories are divided into cold-rolled steels, electro-galvanized steel, and hot-dip galvanized and hot-dip galvanized alloyed products, which are mainly used in European series models, while Japanese cars are rarely used.
+Isotropic steels are low-carbon low-alloyed steel, mainly used for automobile outer panels, and have been commercialized in Europe.
+The steel product categories are divided into cold-rolled steels, electro-galvanized steel, and hot-dip galvanized and hot-dip galvanized alloyed products, which are mainly used in European series models, while Japanese cars are rarely used.

 f.
 High-strength Low Alloy Steels (HSLA Steels)